The Landscape of Clonmacnoise by John Feehan, published by Offaly County Council 2014

 Geashill, the Evolution of its Architecture - by Rachel McKenna, County Architect, publis...

-This publication was launched on Friday 23rd November 2012 by Colm Murray of the Heritage Council, in Geashill.
-It is a landscape A4, hard back, full colour and details the architecture of Geashill through mapping, key buildings and use of different materials.
+Published in 2012, this landscape A4, hard back, full colour book details the architecture of Geashill through mapping, key buildings and use of different materials.
 The book is highly illustrated with current and historic photographs, paintings and sketches.
-It is available for €14.99 from shops in Geashill, Midland Books in High Street, Robbins in Tanyard Lane, Tullamore and from the Offaly Historical Society, Bury Quay, Tullamore.
+It is available for €14.99 from shops in Geashill, Midland Books in High Street, Robbins in Tanyard Lane, Tullamore and from the Offaly History, Bury Quay, Tullamore.
 Alternatively post a cheque for €14.99 made out to Offaly County Council and post to Heritage Office, Offaly County Council, Charleville Road, Tullamore, Co.
 Offaly for free delivery within Ireland.

 Croghan, County Offaly - by John Feehan, published by Offaly County Council 2011